milesnature/html-notes-python/README.md

 * Add encryption for images.
 Probably base-64.
 Otherwise, linking to external (encrypted) storage is a good solution.
 * Explore the PWA options that enable edits to files on local directories...
 * Scrape the notes directory to dynamically generate `notes` object.
-* Notifications for success and failure.
+* Notifications for success and failure?
 * View passphrase
 * Throttle number of passphrase attempts.
 * Use timestamps to help manage overwriting new files and general sync issues.